-Projects in VLBA formats are scheduled using the NRAO program SCHED, which is which is available for use both at the AOC and elsewhere (Walker 1996).
-Most projects in Mark III formats are scheduled with the Haytack program PC-SCHED; Section 25.1 gives contact information.
-The so-called DRUDG file output by PC-SCHED is translated at the AOC for use by program SCHED, which is then used to create the VLBA observing schedule files.
+Projects in a VLBA format are scheduled using the NRAO program SCHED, which is which is available for use both at the AOC and elsewhere (Walker 1997).
+(Projects requesting a Mark IV format on the VLBA will be observed in a VLBA format.)
+Most projects in a Mark III format are scheduled with the Haytack program PC-SCHED; Section 26.1 gives contact information.
+The so-called DRUDG file output by PC-SCHED is translated at the AOC for use by program SCHED, which is then used to create the observing schedule files for the VLBA.